Driving the future with renewable gasoline

 Compliance

 Synhelion’s solar gasoline is fully compliant with national and international gasoline standards.
-Our solar gasoline meets the specifications of EN 228, and international equivalents, and can be mixed with fossil gasoline.
+Our solar gasoline meets the specifications of EN 228 and international equivalents, and it can be mixed with fossil gasoline.

 Air quality